-First Detention, in-school suspension, or 1-180 days out-of-school suspension.
+First Offense Detention, in-school suspension, or 1-180 days out-of-school suspension.
+Subsequent Offense 1-180 days out-of-school suspension or expulsion.

 Bus or Transportation Misconduct (see Board policy JFCC) - Any offense committed by a student on transportation provided by or through the district shall be punished in the same manner as if the offense had been committed at the student's assigned school.
 In addition, transportation privileges may be suspended or revoked.